 There Will be Many New Airlines

 With UK passenger traffic down by 75% in 2020, it would seem counterintuitive for new airlines to launch in 2021.
-However, entrepreneurs have shown considerable interest within the aviation sector.
+However, entrepreneurs have shown considerable interest in the aviation sector.

 Firstly, the overall costs of running an airline has fallen drastically.
 Secondly, aircraft manufacturers (including Boeing and Airbus) are offering aircraft at discounted rates.
 And thirdly, entrepreneurs have a wealth of experienced aviation talent to join them, who have been furloughed or made redundant since the pandemic began.